Error Correction task

 ——————–

 - This is a peer teaching task, where you will practise error correction techniques with each other.
-You’ll need to have a group Zoom call for this.
-Please liaise between yourselves to organise this.
+You’ll need to have a group Zoom call for this, so please liaise together to find a good day and time.
+If you can’t find a time when you are all free, then please set up a Zoom call with at least one other trainee, ideally two or three.

 - Use the error sentences from the “Spoken errors – which method would you use” handout from the lesson materials, and/or use some of the examples at the bottom of this post.